microsounds/microsounds.github.io/.src/notes/index.md

 # Notes
-Notes on misc. technical subjects, sorted by date of last update.
+Notes on random topics, sorted by date of last update.